feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 Split_distinct allows to control the numbers of classes in the basis and test dataframes regardless of the number of observations in each class.

-#TODO: could we try to capture some of the above example in the toy data?
+This case is illustrated in the toy data for this case.
+The data set contains 6 random variable and 1 income variable that is larger for one of the 6 group defined (the F group).

 .. code:: python

+    import numpy as np
     import pandas as pd
-    import numpy as np
+    import seaborn as sns

     from sklearn.datasets import make_classification
     from feature_engine.selection import DropHighPSIFeatures